 1950s

-Women at Publix sported a dress with sneakers or flats depending on the department they worked in.
-The men wore short-sleeved, white shirts tucked neatly into their khaki pants.
+Women at Publix sported a dress with sneakers or flats, depending on their department.
+The men wore short-sleeved white shirts tucked neatly into their khaki pants.

 1970s

-Associates wore different colors based on where they worked — red in the deli department and a pastel green in others.
-Pastels were the trend back then; a departure from the typical Publix green.
+Associates wore different colors based on where they worked — red in the deli department and a pastel blue in others.
+Pastels were the trend back then, a departure from the typical Publix green.

 1980s